 Question: What does my wristband entitle me to?

-Answer: Admission to any Loop venue without paying another cover charge and free transportation on the Loop shuttle bus service.
+Answer: Admission to any Loop venue without paying another cover charge and a special Loop-only discount on Lyft ride-share services.

 Question: Do I need to wear a costume?

 Answer: No, but you will feel much more a part of the party if you do.
 The Loops are costumed pub crawls, especially the Halloween Loop.
-For the St. Patrick's Day Loop, be sure to wear green.
-For the Pink Loop, purchase a commemorative T-shirt and you help raise money for breast cancer research as well as get into the Loop for free.
-For the Santa Crawl, a santa hat or costume gets you in free.
+For the St. Paddy’s Loop, be sure to wear green.
+For the Ugly Sweater Crawl, a santa hat or an ugly holiday sweater gets you in free.
 And many venues sponsor costume contests so be creative and you could go home with a prize.

-•Trolley Square – parking is very challenging as the area is surrounded by residential.
+– Trolley Square – parking is limited as the area is surrounded by residential.
 DO NOT park in the Trolley Square Shopping Center nor plan on parking in the Acme parking lot.
-Several Trolley nightspots (Kid Shelleen’s, Grotto Pizza) have their own parking but it is limited…so get there early.
+You can park for free in the surface lot directly across from the Delaware Center for Horticulture (1810 N. DuPont St.).